-Recently, the savings rate plummeted by necessity, as households struggled to make ends meet under pressure of the highest consumer price inflation since the 1980s.
-This follows two years of volatility, with savings having jumped to a record 34% of disposable personal income in April 2020, coinciding with the first round of stimulus payments, which many put directly into savings.
+In 2022, the savings rate plummeted by necessity, as households struggled to make ends meet under pressure of the highest consumer price inflation since the 1980s.
+This followed two years of covid-era volatility, when savings jumped to a record 34% of disposable personal income in April 2020, driven by the first round of stimulus payments, which many put directly into savings.

-For perspective, savings bottomed near 2% in 2005 when consumer confidence was high on Millennium Boom fumes.
+For perspective, savings bottomed near 2% in 2005 when consumer confidence was high on Millennium Boom fumes, but stayed above 5% in the recovery following the 2008 recession.

-Here in California, the room for saving is even narrower due to the high cost of living, thus the savings rate is lower than the national average.
-During the 2010’s, while jobs recovered steadily from the 2008 recession, home prices and rents increased far faster than incomes.
-This disparity has chipped away at the ability to accumulate savings sufficient to cover emergencies, let alone enough for a down payment on a home.
+Here in California, the room for saving is even narrower due to the high cost of living.
+While the California savings rate is not available, it is lower than the national average.
+This disparity chips away at the ability to accumulate savings sufficient to cover emergencies, let alone enough for a down payment on a home.

 Data courtesy of United States Department of Commerce: Bureau of Economic Analysis